-Microsoft SQL Server works best for larger networks, or networks with a high volume of Internet activity, because of its capacity for storing large amounts of data over longer periods of time (several weeks or months).
-Microsoft SQL Server 2005 is recommended.
+Microsoft SQL Server works best for large networks, or networks with a high volume of Internet activity, because of its capacity for storing large amounts of data over longer periods of time (several weeks or months).
+Microsoft SQL Server 2005, Enterprise Edition, is recommended for its processing speed and RAM capacity.